numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

     Data profile are often used using different functions with different dimensions.

 ..
-Note:: The cross on the ECDF plots of represents the maximal budget used.
-ECDF is displayed after this maximal budget because simulated run-length can have a length which is larger than the maximal budget.
+Note:: The cross on the ECDF plots of represents the median of the maximal length of the unsuccessful runs to solve the problems aggregated within the ECDF.

 Best 2009 "Algorithm"